 Waite Research Institute

-The Waite Campus is recognised for world-class research and development underpinning Australia's agricultural industries.
-It is an international model of research, development, industry application and teaching.
-The Waite community is currently comprised of 1,500 scientists, technicians, teachers, support staff and students in the areas of agriculture, food, wine, natural resource sciences and agricultural economics.
+The Waite community comprises a total of 12 research organisations, centres and nodes, with approximately 1,500 scientists, technicians, teachers, support staff and students in the areas of agriculture, food, wine, natural resource sciences and agricultural economics.